esterkimx/mpvsync/README.md

 $ $EDITOR ~/.config/mpv/lua-settings/mpvsync.conf
 ```

-Mpvsync disabled by default and we need to pass the *mpvsync-enabled=yes* option to use it.
-We can make it enabled-by-default via the config file:
+We can make mpvsync disabled-by-default via the config file:
 ```
 #Example mpvsync configuration file
-enabled=yes
+enabled=no
 ```

 Additionally, we can turn-off pause in the beginning of the playback:
 ```
 #Example mpvsync configuration file
-enabled=yes
+enabled=no
 wait=no
 ```

 Examples
 --------
-Start the mpvsync server listening the port *3535* without mpvsync installation
+Start the mpvsync server listening the port *3535*
 ```
-$ mpv --script mpvsync.lua --script-opt=mpvsync-port=3535
+$ mpv --script-opt=mpvsync-port=3535 <input-file>
 ```

 Start the mpvsync client connected to *example.com:8998*, without OSD notifications
 ```
-$ mpv --script-opt=mpvsync-host=example.com,mpvsync-port=8998,mpvsync-osd=no
+$ mpv --script-opt=mpvsync-host=example.com,mpvsync-port=8998,mpvsync-osd=no <input-file>
 ```

 To list options available: